csiro/emmai/setup_scripts/README_HPC.md

 This script will:

 1. Set up the directory structure.
-2. Create and activate the Conda environment
+2. Create and activate the CONDA environment
 3. Install additional packages using pip and create a Jupyter kernel.
 4. Download required model data files.